rdanter/wrl-rpi-bsp/README.md

     $ sudo umount /mnt

 **NOTE**:
-  * For the RPi 2 & 3 the kernel image file should be called `kernel7.img`.
+  * The rpi2 and rpi3 kernel image file should be called `kernel7.img`.
+  * The rpi3-64 kernel image file should be called `kernel8.img`.
+  * For the rpi3 and rpi3-64, enable the micro-UART in config.txt if a serial console is required.
-  * For the RPi 3, enable the micro-UART in config.txt and change the root device to `mmcblk1p2` in the cmdline.txt file.
+  * For the rpi3, change root device to `mmcblk1p2` in the cmdline.txt file.

 #### 2.1.3.
 Install rootfs